Current Projects

 2armligandMg

-In summary, this project explores the virtually uncharted organometallic chemistry of non-Cp supported alkaline earth metals with the possibility of contributing significantly to the fundamental understanding of the production of environmentally friendly materials.
+Other directions we have pursued include the preparation of chiral zinc catalysts supported by P-stereogenic ligands[8,9] and the installation of extreme ligand bulk in an attempt to overcome undesired tranesterification processes.[10]
+In summary, this project explores the largely uncharted organometallic chemistry of discrete cationic group 2 and 12 complexes[11] with the long term goal of contributing to the fundamental understanding of the production of environmentally friendly materials.

 [1] Wheaton, C. A.; Hayes, P. G.; Ireland, B. J. "Complexes of Mg, Ca and Zn as homogeneous catalysts for lactide polymerization" Dalton Trans.
 2009, 4832-4846.
 (FEATURED ON COVER OF ISSUE)

-[2] Wheaton, C. A.; Ireland, B. J.; Hayes, P. G. "Activated Zinc Complexes Supported by a Neutral Phosphinimine-Containing Ligand: Synthesis and Efficacy for the Polymerization of Lactide
+[2] Wheaton, C. A.; Ireland, B. J.; Hayes, P. G. "Activated Zinc Complexes Supported by a Neutral Phosphinimine-Containing Ligand: Synthesis and Efficacy for the Polymerization of Lactide" Organometallics 2009, 28, 1282-1285.

 [3] Ireland, B. J.; Wheaton, C. A.; Hayes, P. G. "Cationic Organomagnesium Complexes as Highly Active Initiators for the Ring Opening Polymerization of ε-Caprolactone" Organometallics 2010, 29, 1079-1084.